sablier-labs/docs/docs/contracts/v2/reference/core/interfaces/interface.ISablierV2Lockup.md

 ### RenounceLockupStream

-Emitted when a sender makes a lockup stream non-cancelable.
+Emitted when a sender gives up the right to cancel a stream.

 ```solidity
 event RenounceLockupStream(uint256 indexed streamId);